aphalo/photobiologyLEDs/README.md

 ```

 The `autoplot()` methods from package ‘ggspectra’ can be used for
 plotting one or more spectra at a time.
-The classes of the objects used
-to store the spectral data are derived from `"data.frame"` making direct
-use of the data easy with functions and methods from base R and various
-packages.

 ``` r
 autoplot(leds.mspct[["Nichia_NS6L183AT_H1_sw"]]) + theme_bw()
 ```

 ![](man/figures/README-unnamed-chunk-1-1.png)<!-- -->

+The classes of the objects used to store the spectral data are derived
+from `"data.frame"` making direct use of the data with functions and
+methods from base R and various packages easy.

 ## Installation